kaiorosa1/100-days-of-code/log.md

 ### Day 33: February 28, 2019

 **Today's Progress**: I've solved a Codewars problem it was one about receiving two strings and creating a new one with the distict letters from both strings and it should be sorted.
+I've done a couple Basic JavaScript challenges on FCC.

 **Thoughts**: I hope that solving a problem everyday it will make me better at solving problems and more confident in my hability of doing so.
+I've spent almost 30 minutes in only one problem on FCC.
+Things are starting to get more challenging.
+Also read carefully your code Kaio.
+Most of this time I spent looking for a bug and it was right in front of my faceu (yep in korean , sort of)

 **Link(s) to work**: Commit on Github :